azh412/VirtualPianoBot/README.md

      `pip3 install pyautogui`

-# Usage
+# Usage:

-     To run the bot, execute `python3 VirtualPianoBot`
+   To run the bot, execute `python3 VirtualPianoBot` into the terminal

    Then, choose a song name based on the txt files in the new folder in Downloads

    Lastly, very quickly switch to the window you want to play the piano on, and wait until the song is finished!